List of countries with their first Major League Baseball player

-The following is a list of countries with their first Major League Baseball player.
-Listed are each country that at least one current or former major league player was born in, along with the name of the first person born in that country to play in a major league game, and the year and sports league of that player's major league debut.
+The following is a list of countries with their first U.S. professional league baseball player, includes Major League Baseball and Negro League baseball.
+Listed are each country that at least one current or former professional league player was born in, along with the name of the first person born in that country to play in a major league game, and the year and sports league of that player's professional league debut.

 Background

 The globalization of baseball has been occurring since its inception.
 After an influx of players from western Europe in early years, the major leagues came to see fewer European players and more players from Latin America.
 Players born in over 50 countries and on every continent except Antarctica have now appeared in major league games.
 Considerations: